mmistakes/minimal-mistakes/_posts/2023-10-30-load-balancer.md

     yield updated

     assertIO(obtained, Urls(initialUrls :+ Url(localhost8083)))
+  }

-  test("Add the passed url to the Backends when the server status is Dead"):
+  test("Add the passed url to the Backends when the server status is Dead") {
     val urls   = Urls(initialUrls :+ Url(localhost8083))
     val obtained = for
       ref     <- IO.ref(urls)